Skip to main content

 Your Dermabrasion Consultation

-Dermabrasion Risks and Safety Information
+Dermabrasion Risks and Safety

+Dermabrasion and dermaplaning are normally safe when performed by a qualified, experienced physician.
 The most common risk is a change in skin pigmentation.
 Permanent darkening of the skin may occur in some patients due to sun exposure in the days or months following surgery.
-On the other hand, some patients find that the treated skin remains a little lighter or blotchy in appearance.
+On the other hand, some patients find the treated skin remains a little lighter or blotchy in appearance.

 Preparing for Dermabrasion